DIY Toilet Repair: 5 Common Commode Problems and How to Fix Them

 - Reattach the water supply hose to the connection at the base of the tank, and turn the water supply valve back on.

 Problem: The toilet only flushes partially before the tank begins filling back up.

 Recommended fix: Check and adjust either the chain or the float.

 If the toilet starts to flush but then stops, the chain may be too loose (causing the flapper to close prematurely) or the fill valve may be allowing insufficient water into the tank.
 Here, toilet repairs can be as simple as adjustments made to these components.
 If you find yourself having to hold the handle down for the entire flush, the following steps will get your commode flushing correctly again.

 - Remove the tank lid and flush the toilet.
 If the flapper drops back into place before the end of the flush, remove some of the slack from the chain by hooking it one or two links higher on the lift bar.
 If the problem persists, continue with the following steps.

-- Find the fill valve adjustment screw on the side near the top.
-By turning the adjustment screw slightly one way or the other, with a screwdriver, you can adjust the level of water in the tank.
+- Find the fill-valve adjustment screw on the side near the top.
+By turning the adjustment screw slightly one way or the other with a screwdriver, you can adjust the water level inside the toilet tank.
 It may take a little experimenting and repeated flushing to get it just right.

 RELATED: The Best Toilet Flush Valves of 2021

 The toilet is one of the most taken-for-granted fixtures in most homes.
 No one talks about it or thinks too much about it until it starts acting up—flushing slowly, clogging, leaking, or even hissing.
 Fortunately, most toilet problems are simple fixes, and a handy DIYer can tackle them in no time because the average toilet has only a few working parts.